voblivion/trackmania_blender_addon/README.md

 When exporting Item you have the option to generate an Icon for it (alternatively you can place your own in appropriate export folder).

-Make sure you also set a background color to ensure scene is correctly lit: World Properties > New World > Surface > Color
+You can customize Icon's ambient light by editing world's one: World Properties > Surface > Color.
+Be aware that default scene's world is shared amongst items in a same blend file, so create a new one if you want it to be different for some items.

-You can also add your own directional (avoid Spot/Point Lights, else they will be exported).
+You can also add your own lights in the scene for icon generation (they don't have to be exported; see below).

-_Still WIP, will expose properties to customize it in the future._

 ## Mesh / Trigger